-1.11.
-Non-Compete Agreements.
-With respect to all persons providing instructional or administrative services to the Academy on a full time basis (the "Academy Staff) (i) nothing in this Agreement shall be construed as imposing a non-competition, no-hire, or similar provision, which would prohibit or restrict the Academy from hiring a member of the Academy Staff; nor (ii) shall any separate agreement between TLG and a member of the Academy Staff contain such a provision prohibiting or restricting a member of the Academy Staff from accepting employment from the Academy.
-See ESP Policies at (C)(22).

-1.12.
-Indemnification of Eastern Michigan University.
-The parties acknowledge and agree that the Eastern Michigan University, its Board of Regents, and its members, officers, employees, agents or representatives (collectively "University") are deemed to be third party beneficiaries for purposes of this Agreement.
-As third party beneficiaries, TLG hereby promises to indemnify and hold harmless the University from and against all demands, claims, actions, suits, causes of action, losses, judgments, liabilities, damages, fines, penalties, demands, forfeitures, or any other liabilities or losses of any kind whatsoever, including costs and expenses (not limited to reasonable attorney fees, expert and other professional fees), of settlement and prosecution imposed upon or incurred by the University, and not caused by the sole negligence of the University, which arise out of or are in any manner connected with the University Board's approval of the Academy's application, the University Board's consideration of or issuance of the Contract, TLG's preparation for or operation of the Academy, or which are incurred as a result of the reliance by the University upon information supplied by TLG, or which arise out of the failure of TLG to comply with the Contract or applicable law.
+- 1.12.
+With respect to all persons providing instructional or administrative services to the Academy on a full time basis (the "Academy Staff) (i) nothing in this Agreement shall be construed as imposing a non-competition, no-hire, or similar provision, which would prohibit or restrict Academy for Business and Technology from hiring a member of the Academy Staff; nor (ii) shall any separate agreement between TLG and a member of the Academy Staff contain such a provision prohibiting or restricting a member of the Academy Staff from accepting employment from Academy for Business and Technology.
+See ESP Policies at (C)(22). - 1.13.
+No material amendment or modification to this Agreement by the parties shall be undertaken without notification of the Authorizer and each such amendment or modification shall be accompanied by a legal opinion of Academy for Business and Technology's independent legal counsel in a form acceptable to the Authorizer. - 1.14.
+The parties acknowledge and agree that the Eastern Michigan University Board of Regents, Eastern Michigan University and its members, officers, employees, agents or representatives (collectively, the "University") are deemed to be third party beneficiaries for purposes of this Agreement.
+As third party beneficiaries, TLG hereby promises to indemnify and hold harmless the University from all demands, claims, actions, suits, causes of action, losses, judgments, liabilities, damages, fines, penalties, demands, forfeitures, or any other liabilities or losses of any kind whatsoever, including costs and expenses (not limited to reasonable attorney fees, expert and other professional fees), of settlement and prosecution imposed upon or incurred by the University, and not caused by the sole negligence of the University, which arise out of or are in any manner connected with the University Board's approval of the Academy's application, the University Board's consideration of or issuance of the Public School Academy Contract, TLG's preparation for and operation of the Academy, or which are incurred as a result of the reliance by the University upon information supplied by TLG, or which arise out of the failure of TLG to comply with the Public School Academy Contract or applicable law.
 The parties expressly acknowledge and agree that the University may commence legal action against TLG to enforce its rights as set forth in this section of the Agreement.
-See ESP Policies at (C)(16)(a).

-1.13.
-Criminal History Record Information Checks.
-All Academy Staff shall undergo criminal background (Criminal History Record Information Checks) and unprofessional conduct checks as required by applicable law, rules and regulations and all evidence of such reviews shall be available, in physical form, at the Academy facility or directly accessible at the Academy facility.
-TLG agrees that it shall not assign any Academy Staff to perform any services under this Agreement except as permitted under MCL §380.1230, 1§230a, §1230b, and related provisions of the Code and the Academy Board's policies.
+See ESP Policies at (C)(16)(a). - 1.15.
+All Academy Staff shall undergo criminal background and unprofessional conduct checks as required by applicable law and all evidence of such reviews shall be available, in physical form, at the Academy facility or directly accessible at the Academy facility. - 1.16.
+On an annual basis, TLG agrees to provide the Academy Board with the same information that a school district is required to disclose under section 18(2) of the State School Aid Act of 1979, MCL 380.1618, for the most recent school fiscal year for which the information is available.
+Within thirty (30) days of receipt of this information, the Academy Board shall make the information available on the Academy's website home page, in a form and manner prescribed by the Michigan Department of Education.
+The defined terms in Section 503c of the Code, MCL 380.503c, shall have the same meaning in this agreement.
+ESP Policies at (C)(16)(e).